DataDog/integrations-core/elastic/README.md

 If you're collecting Elasticsearch metrics from just one Datadog Agent running outside the cluster — e.g. if you use Elastic Cloud — set `cluster_stats` to true.

-See [the sample elastic.yaml](https://github.com/Datadog/integrations-core/blob/master/elastic/conf.yaml.example) for all available configuration options, including those for authentication and SSL verification.
+See [the sample elastic.yaml](https://github.com/Datadog/integrations-core/blob/master/elastic/conf.yaml.example) for all available configuration options, including those for authentication to and SSL verification of the cluster URL.

 Restart the Agent to begin sending Elasticsearch metrics to Datadog.